NgiapPuoyKoh/ai-chat-annotator/TESTING.md

 ## Moderators can only handle a response to pending chat that is listed last

 Issue: When there is more than one pending conversation in the chat list moderators can only respond to the last pending chat listed.
 If a moderator responds to chats listed other than the last one it will throw a 404 error.
+When this happens the moderator needs to log out to clear the session and log in to access the chat list.

 This is related to the improper implementation of private sessions which is an advanced topic to be addressed in future releases